raydot/bike-lock-problem/README.md

 ## The Setup

-There are 10 letters x four tumblers
+There are 10 letters x four tumblers.

 ```